jswesner/Inquiry_Textbook/README.md

-Wesner, Jeff S. (2020).
+Wesner, Jeff S., and Joseph W. Raiche.
+(2020).
 Inquiry and Analysis in Biology.

 This page contains materials for Inquiry and Analysis in Biology, a textbook for teaching introductory scientific writing, data analysis, and R code for undergraduates.

-Feel free to contribute to this tutorial by submitting pull requests to this repository.

 **License CC BY-NC 4.0 license**